APO-SRE/cisco-hybrid-ai-ml-azure-local/docs/getting_started.md

 # Getting Started Guide

-This guide provides step-by-step instructions to help you set up the foundational infrastructure for the **Cisco AI-Driven Enterprise Data Architecture** on Azure Stack HCI with Cisco UCS.
+This guide provides step-by-step instructions to help you set up the foundational infrastructure for the **Cisco AI-Driven Enterprise Data Architecture** on Azure Local with Cisco UCS.
 It focuses on:

-- Deploying Azure Stack HCI on Cisco UCS hardware.
+- Deploying Azure Local on Cisco UCS hardware.
-- Setting up Azure Kubernetes Service (AKS) on Azure Stack HCI.
+- Setting up Azure Kubernetes Service (AKS) on Azure Local.
 - Configuring Azure and Cisco resources required for the solution.

 For detailed deployment of AI/ML workloads and Generative AI applications, please refer to the specific deployment guides listed in the [Next Steps](#next-steps) section.